Kuro191202/Kuro191202/Readme.md

 I'm speaking English not good, so I hope you don't crime me 😅😅

-If you want to find more, please to to my [Linkedin profile](https://www.linkedin.com/in/hongphuclam1912/).
-📫 If you want to contact me, please email lamhongphuc191202@gmail.com.
-Thankiu 🥰🥰
+📫 Please see my [Linkedin profile](https://www.linkedin.com/in/hongphuclam1912/) for additional information.
+You can reach me by email at lamhongphuc191202@gmail.com.
+Thankiu